How do I want to sleep?

 What are my holiday plans?

 This question certainly also applies to the ergonomics of a motorhome.
 The best way to find out which motorhome is right for you is to rent different models and types and just try it out.
 Should it be a campervan or an alcove, a used or a new one, a large or a small one, etc. Each model has its own characteristics.
-Each type has its own advantages, with a campervan you’ll be a bit more flexible in small towns, with an integrated motorhome you’ll have a lot more storage than a campervan and with an alcove you’ll have your beds very efficiently stored.
+Each type has its own advantages, with a campervan you’ll be a bit more flexible in small towns, with an integrated motorhome you’ll have a lot more storage than a campervan and with an alcove, you’ll have your beds very efficiently stored.

 Don’t forget that the ideal camper does not exist.
 It is often said that the best motorhome is the next motorhome you buy.
 People who have ever built a house themselves know this all too well.
 If they did it again it would all look very different.
 So our tip: look for the camper that best suits your current way of travelling.
 The purchase is often a snapshot.
 In the future, your family situation might change, or your way of travelling.
 This will also change your own wishes for the camper.
 Therefore, always focus on the situation as it is now and try to take the future into account, but the latter should never determine the final decision.
-Also think about conversions versus dealer purchases?
+Also, think about conversions versus dealer purchases?
 How bespoke do you want to be?
-How much hassle do you need and much depreciation do you really need rather than buying nearly new?
+How much hassle do you need and depreciation do you really need rather than buying nearly new?

-Checklist buying a secondhand motorhome
+Checklist: buying a used motorhome

 - Check whether all the papers of the vehicle are present.
 Check if the mileage is correct.

 - Check for dents, scratches, rust, aluminium rot and also check the roof for hail damage.